nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 ## Objectives
 We will look at the existing REST service provided by the Metabolomics Workbench catalog: <https://www.metabolomicsworkbench.org/tools/mw_rest.php>.
 This API is described for human consumption including examples for each endpoint.
 We will tackle some of the endpoints using OpenAPI.

-Though OpenAPI can be edited anywhere because it's typically written in [YAML](https://yaml.org/spec/1.2/spec.html) (a slightly 'nicer' version of [JSON](https://github.com/nih-cfde/specifications-and-documentation/blob/master/draft-CFDE_glossary/glossary.md#JSON) that is equivalent), it is helpful to use an OpenAPI editor like <https://app.swaggerhub.com/home>.
-This will catch errors as you edit and permit testing of the endpoints you encode immediately.
+Though OpenAPI can be edited by most standards editors because it is typically written in [YAML](https://yaml.org/spec/1.2/spec.html) (a slightly 'nicer' version of [JSON](https://github.com/nih-cfde/specifications-and-documentation/blob/master/draft-CFDE_glossary/glossary.md#JSON) that is equivalent), it is helpful to use an OpenAPI editor like <https://app.swaggerhub.com/home>.
+This will catch errors as you edit, and permit testing of the endpoints as you encode immediately.

 ![An example endpoint in an OpenAPI Editor](./images/ss1.png)
 ![A real response in an OpenAPI Editor](./images/ss2.png)